Kawkaawaa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths contains a script that counts all the directories in the PATH 4-global_variables contains a script that lists environment variables 5-local_variables contains a script that lists all local variables and environment varialbs and functions
+3-paths contains a script that counts all the directories in the PATH 4-global_variables contains a script that lists environment variables 5-local_variables contains a script that lists all local variables and environment varialbs and functions 6-create_local_variable contains a script that creates a local variable name: BEST value School